“FLOATING” IS WIDELY USED

 When you make hollow spaces in the key cups, you will find that the resonators work and enrich the tone.
 You can get more complicated tone with much overtones.
 And you will also find that the type of the material of the resonators changes the tone.
 Many repairers and players can not find the difference in material because quite a lot resonators aren’t working.

 I think “floating” was begun as a simple method to install pads quickly.
 It was also convenient for players because it was unnecessary to spend time for “burn-in”.
 It was easy both for players and for engineers.
 But engineers changed generations, the function of the pad resonator was forgotten.
-And many saxophones lost their original complicated tone.
+And many saxophones lost their original rich tone.